-This movie represented animated films at their best.
-I loved it.
-I rented the DVD with behind the scenes footage in the special features section of the menu and the artists literally reveal that they have done some things never before accomplished in animation.
-Simple things like incredibly realistic clouds in the sky and various types of effects for fire are examples to look out for.
+How To Train Your Dragon the movie represented animated films at their best.
+I loved the movie.
+I rented the DVD that included behind the scenes footage in the special features section of the menu and the artists literally reveal that they have done some things never before accomplished in animation.
+Innovations like incredibly realistic clouds in the sky and various types of effects for fire are examples of dynamic things to look out for.

 The film's characters are voiced by an all star cast including Gerard Butler, Craig Ferguson, Jonah Hill and America Ferrara.

 The plot of How to Train Your Dragon centers around the Vikings.